-According to Article 72 of the 2005 Vietnam Intellectual Property Law, that amended and supplemented in 2009, clearly stated that a trademark with the registration ability must have a “visible” sign.
+According to Article 72 of the Vietnamese Intellectual Property Law, clearly stated that a trademark with the registration ability must have a “visible” sign.
 In the TRIPs Agreement, “visible” is understood to be visually identifiable.
 Auditory or taste-aware signs such as taste, sound, etc., are not visible and therefore cannot be used for trademark registration.
 “Visible” signs are divided into the following three basic groups:

 The first expression of a two-dimensional sign is words, letters, characters, numbers, conventional symbols, and slogans.
 This type of sign includes only readable elements: a sign contains one or more words, with or without meaning; conventional letters, characters, numbers or symbols; or a combination of such elements, including slogans and advertising messages.
 These signs do not include any background elements, frames, or graphic elements.
 The word mark also includes signs such as individual signatures, which may be real or stylized names.
 Currently, many famous brands, especially fashion brands often use stylized personal signatures to brand products.